Cost of Residential Mental Health Treatment

 Monthly claims and EOB monitoring with correction triggers

-An EOB is the explanation of benefits the insurer sends after a claim is processed.
+An EOB, or explanation of benefits, is the statement the insurer sends after processing a claim.
 It shows what was billed, what the plan paid, and what the family may still owe.

 Plan reset, job change, and network churn contingency steps